paulxiep/portfolio/catan/README.md

     - catan_canvas.py: contains tkinter Canvas drawing implementation of CatanHexBoard
     - catan_session.py: is the main game engine that stores necessary data and implements game mechanisms.
 It is not used on its own but will be subclassed.
     - catan_app.py: is the main interactive app and a subclass of both CatanSession and Tk.
+    - catan_simulation.py: is another subclass of catan session that'll play the whole AI game with one click and log the necessary information for AI training.
+    - scalings_tuning.py: for tuning scaling factors introduced at the end of phase 2

 The following files are currently not maintained

-    - catan_simulation.py: is another subclass of catan session that'll play the whole AI game with one click and log the necessary information for AI training.
     - simulate.py: entry point for catan_simulation
     - log_data_extractor.py: is used to convert game logs into data frames for ML training
     - create_ai_data.py: contains some functions called by log_data_extractor to generate training data specific to each CatanSubAI